-Charles Coe's poetry and prose have appeared in numerous newspapers and magazines, and his poems have been set to music by composers Julia Carey, Beth Denisch, and Robert Moran.
-Coe also writes feature articles, book reviews, and interviews for Harvard MagazineNortheastern University Law Review, and Best American Poetry.
-He is also a jazz vocalist, performing and recording throughout New England.
+Charles Coe's poetry and prose have appeared in numerous newspapers and magazines, and his poems have been set to music by composers Julia Carey, Beth Denisch, Robert Moran, and Rodney Lister.
+He is also a jazz vocalist who performs and records throughout New England.

 Purgatory Road